Below are the solutions to all problems contained on the

 Recall that tan( θ ) = sin( θ )/cos( θ ) .
 This fraction will only equal 0 when the numerator equals 0; that

 is, when sin( θ ) = 0.
-As we saw in class, this happens when the y-coordinate of our point on
+As we saw in class, this happens when the y-coordinate of

 the unit circle is 0, which occurs at the following values of θ :